Promote76/Promote76/SWF_STAKING_GUIDE.md

 1. **Transaction failures**: Check that you have enough MATIC for gas fees
 2. **Approval errors**: Make sure you approved enough tokens before staking
 3. **Connection issues**: Verify your RPC URL and network configuration
-4. **Reward calculation**: Rewards only accumulate after at least one 30-day period
+4. **Reward calculation**: Rewards accumulate continuously but may be small initially
+5. **APR setting errors**: Ensure you're the admin when trying to set APR
+6. **Basis points confusion**: Remember 1% = 100 basis points, 25% = 2500 basis points

 ## Advanced: Interacting Directly with Contracts